Fitness for One and All Home Page

 Helps the bottom part of benches

 Cambered Bar Benches* - A cambered bar is a bar that is bent up and across in the middle.
-The idea of using it is, by keeping the "bend" at the top, one can lower the weight to below the chest.
-This will then help one get the weight off of the chest at the bottom position.
+The idea of using it is, by keeping the "bend" at the top, you can lower the bar to below the chest.
+This will then help you get the weight off of the chest when using a regular bar.
 So these might be a good exercise for raw lifters.
 However, they can be rather awkward to do.
 The bent part has a tendency to flip down.
-Also, they can be dangerous as the bend is so high that one could end up going too far down and pull a muscle.
+Also, they can be dangerous as the bend is so high that you could end up going too far down and pull a muscle.

 A safer alternative would be to use dumbbells.
 The advantage of dumbbells is you can lower the weights lower than on barbell benches, just as with a cambered bar.
 But unlike a cambered bar, if something doesn't "feel right" you can dump the weights and maybe avoid injury.
 See below for further details on dumbbell benches.

 Flyes/ Peck Dec/ Cable Crossovers - These are very popular chest exercises, but none of them are really that effective for building muscular size or strength.
 And there is very little carry-over to benches from such exercises.
 The various bench press variations above are much more effective.
-But these movements might have a place at the end of a chest workout to pump up the pecs.
+But they are very good for rehabbing a pec injury or even for "prehab," meaning to prevent a pec injury.
+And these movements might have a place at the end of a chest workout to pump up the pecs.

 Helps the top part of benches